PulseRain/Rattlesnake/README.md

 To build bitstream for [**Future Electronics Creative board (IGLOO2)**](https://www.futureelectronics.com/fr/p/development-tools--development-tool-hardware/futurem2gl-evb-future-electronics-dev-tools-7091559), do the following:
   1. Install [Microsemi Libero SoC V12.1 for Windows](http://download-soc.microsemi.com/FPGA/v12.1/prod/Libero_SoC_v12.1_win.zip), and get a License for it if necessary.
   2. Use synplify_pro (part of  Microsemi Libero SoC V12.1) to open Rattlesnake\build\synth\Microchip\Rattlesnake.prj, and generate **Rattlesnake.vm**
   3. Use a text editor (such as Notepad++) to open the **Rattlesnake.vm** generated above, search for those lines that contain the text "**RAMINDEX**", and comment those lines out by putting a "//" at the beginning of the line.
+This step is just a way to circumvent a bug of the Libero SoC V12.1.
+  4. Close synplify_pro and use Libero SoC V12.1 to open Rattlesnake\build\par\Microchip\creative\creative.prjx
+  5. Generate bitstream with Libero SoC V12.1, and verify the timing is passed.

 ## 6. Zephyr <a name="zephyr"></a>
 cmake -B build -DBOARD=rattlesnake -DCMAKE_VERBOSE_MAKEFILE:BOOL=ON VERBOSE=1 samples/philosophers